ddxbugs/legacy-tetris/README.md

 No contributions at this time.

 ## Credits
-Many thanks to TCSS 305 Instructors for providing source code, Disney's Tron: Legacy for concept art and design, colourlovers.com artists for creating the color scheme.
+Source code provided by TCSS 305 instructors, Disney's Tron: Legacy for concept art and design, colourlovers.com artists.

 ## License
 This project is currently unlicensed.
-All rights reserved.
-This means you have no permissions to use, modify, or distribute the code in this repository until a license is designated.

 ## Contact Information
 - Email: ddxbugs@proton.me